Follow these ten easy compositional tips that anyone can use to instantly improve your photos.

 In landscape images, the grid will help keep those horizons straight (while also serving double duty to help you create a composition using the rule of thirds).
 Straightening a crooked horizon is a sure fire way to take your image to the next level.

-Leading lines is a composition technique in which line shapes are framed and positioned by the photographer in order to draw the viewer’s eye toward the intended subject in the photo.
+Leading lines is a compositional technique in which line shapes are framed and positioned by the photographer in order to draw the viewer’s eye toward the intended subject in the photo.

 This photo has several interesting examples of leading lines.
 Not only are there diagonal lines on the ground and on the roof of the tunnel — there are curved leading lines created by the circular frame of the structure.